BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    retina = "/assets/images/guide/how-it-works/ecash/ecash-protocol-logos@2x.jpg"
    mobile = "/assets/images/guide/how-it-works/ecash/ecash-protocol-logos@2x.jpg"
    mobileRetina = "assets/images/guide/how-it-works/ecash/ecash-protocol-logos@2x.jpg"
-   alt-text = "An illustration showing the Cashu and Fedimint protocol logos." width = 800 height = 456 layout = "full-width"
+   alt-text = "Split-screen image showing two open-source protocols.
+The left side features ‘Fedimint’ on a blue background, described as ‘An open-source protocol for creating federated ecash mints.’
+The right side shows ‘Cashu’ on a purple background, described as ‘An open-source protocol for creating solo ecash mints.’
+In the background, there is a computer screen with a Bitcoin logo and a retro-tech aesthetic." width = 800 height = 508 layout = "full-width"
 %}